Rainbow Code

 AA No. 3 Mk.
 7 mobile anti-aircraft radar, nicknamed "Blue Cedar."

 The Rainbow Codes were a series of code names used to disguise the nature of various British military research projects.
 They were mainly used by the Ministry of Supply from the end of the Second World War until 1958, when the ministry was broken up and its functions distributed among the forces.
 The codes were replaced by an alphanumeric code system, consisting of two letters followed by three digits.

 History

 During World War II, British intelligence was able to glean details of new German technologies simply by considering their code names.
-For instance, when they heard of a new system known as Wotan, Reginald Victor Jones asked around and found that Wotan was a one-eyed god.
-Based on this, he guessed it was a radio navigation system using a single radio beam.
-This proved correct, and the Royal Air Force was able to quickly render it useless through jamming.
+For instance, when they heard of a new radio navigation system known as Wotan, Reginald Victor Jones asked around and found that Wotan was a one-eyed god.
+Based on this, he guessed that – unlike its predecessors – the Wotan system used a single radio beam.
+This proved correct, and although it was later discovered that the codename's descriptiveness was actually simple co-incidence, the Royal Air Force were nevertheless able to develop a technique for jamming Wotan so comprehensively that the system became entirely useless to the Germans.

 Wishing to avoid making this sort of mistake, the Ministry of Supply (MoS) initiated a system that would be entirely random and deliberately unrelated to the program in any way, while still being easy to remember.
-Each rainbow code name was constructed from a randomly selected colour, plus an (often appropriate) noun taken from a list, for example:
+Each rainbow code name was constructed from a randomly selected colour, plus a noun taken from a list, for example: